 The Chicago Cultural Center, located in the heart of the city, offers theatrical and dance events, concerts, lectures, and films all free in a stunning landmark building which boasts, among other marvels the largest Tiffany glass domes in the building that once housed Chicago’s first central library.
 Here’s the most iconic book set in every state.

 Courtesy Visit Indy

-Stroll, bike, or jog through Indianapolis Cultural Trail.
-You can peruse $26 million in public art and museums, restaurants, and other attractions as you wind your way along the 8-mile path.
+Stroll, bike, or jog through the Indianapolis Cultural Trail.
+You can peruse $26 million in public art and museums, restaurants, and other attractions as you wind your way along the eight-mile path.
 Find out the most iconic movie set in every state.

 Iowa: Grant Wood Studio

 Courtesy Lori Tofanelli